TabbyML/tabby/README.md

 If you are using a model that is not listed above, consider opening an issue to discuss possible future integration.

-To get you started, here are the command lines to convert pre-trained OpenNMT-tf and OpenNMT-py models with int16 quantization:
+To get you started, here are the command lines to convert pre-trained OpenNMT-tf and OpenNMT-py models:

 ### OpenNMT-tf